-This is a great derma roller and beard growth kit from a trusted brand we use by Striking Viking.
+This is an excellent derma roller and beard growth kit from a trusted brand we use Striking Viking.

 8. Don’t Trim Your Beard Too Much

 You may have heard that facial hair grows back stronger if you trim it regularly.
-This isn’t something you should worry about because over-trimming your beard will cause problems.
+You shouldn’t worry about this because over-trimming your beard will cause problems.

 Occasionally timing your beard to avoid split ends is all you really need to do.

 Trimming your beard won’t make it grow any faster and it could have the complete opposite effect.